makekevinweb/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-*5-strstr.c finds occurence a substring in another string *7-print_chessboard.c prints a chessboard *8-print_diagsums.c prints the sums of the diagonals of an array
+*5-strstr.c finds occurence a substring in another string *7-print_chessboard.c prints a chessboard *8-print_diagsums.c prints the sums of the diagonals of an array *100-set_string.c sets the a new address for a pointer so as to change there data is it pointing at